The place where the troops camp

 Your thoughts or feelings about the past don’t change it.
 That’s what makes it the past.

 Your future is not your past.
 Your future, right now, is a nest of possibilities.
-It only looks like your past if your present choices continue the inertia of the past.
+It looks like your past only if your present choices continue the inertia of the past.

 Whatever happened, you are here.
-But being here doesn’t mean you have to stay here or that you will stay here.
+But being here doesn’t mean that you have to stay here or that you will stay here.

 Life is but an endless chain of presents and choices.
 You have never been your past.

-What If You Stop Attacking Yourself?
+What If You Stopped Attacking Yourself?

 What if you didn’t assume that past failures are who you are?
 Perhaps you’d believe, just for a second, that you could be successful.